To Join this FREE #HealingBodyHealingMind International Online Event,

 Simply Register on this Page!

-Healing the Body, Healing the Mind is a FREE online conference weekend on Saturday June 12th and Sunday June 13th.
-It is primarily hosted online in the UK and comprises a thought provoking line up of online talks, workshops and classes on the art and science of healing.
+Healing the Body, Healing the Mind is an online conference, held the weekend of Saturday June 12th and Sunday June 13th.
+It is primarily hosted in the UK and comprises a thought provoking line up of online talks, workshops and classes on the art and science of healing.
 Join one session or multiple; whatever you prefer.
 And registration is free!

 Speakers will explore the relationship between mind and body from the perspectives of contemporary science, spirituality, and traditional medicine.
 This is a great opportunity to find practical methods to improve and maintain your own mental and physical wellbeing from the comfort of your own home.